 Contributions: Joshua Clover

-Joshua Clover is the author of seven books, including the forthcoming Roadrunner (Duke) as well as Riot.Strike.Riot: the New Era of Uprisings, a political economy of social movements, with recent editions in French, German, Turkish, and Swedish.
-He is a currently Professor of English and Comparative Literature at University of California Davis as well as Professor of Literature and Modern Culture at University of Copenhagen.
+Joshua Clover is the author of seven books, including Roadrunner (Duke University Press, 2021) as well as Riot.Strike.Riot: the New Era of Uprisings (Verso 2016), a political economy of social movements, with recent editions in French, German, Turkish, and Swedish.
+He is a currently Professor of English and Comparative Literature at University of California, Davis as well as Professor of Literature and Modern Culture at University of Copenhagen.

 Edited: Kevin Floyd

 Kevin Floyd (1967–2019) was an Associate Professor of English at Kent State University and author of The Reification of Desire: Toward a Queer Marxism.

 Tim Kreiner is a Lecturer in the Department of English at Yale University.
 He is completing a book of literary history titled The Long Downturn and Its Discontents: Poetry, Culture Wars, and the New Left.
 His writing on poetry and politics has appeared in or is forthcoming from The Routledge Companion to Literature and Economics (Routledge, 2018), Contemporary Literature, Post-45, Los Angeles Review of Books, Viewpoint Magazine, and Lana Turner.

 Jen Hedler Phillis lives in Chicago.
 Her primary academic area of interest revolves around the intersection of poetics and politics; her primary political area of interest revolves around dismantling capitalism.
 Her first book, Poems of the American Empire, was published by the University of Iowa Press in 2019.